DonaldB2003/SI-2024-CubeSat-SU/README.md

 # Antenna

+Antennas are devices used to transmit and receive electromagnetic waves, typically in the radio frequency (RF) range.
+They come in various types, each designed for specific applications based on factors like frequency range, directivity, and physical size

 ## Radiation

 Radiation refers to energy that travels through space in the form of waves or particles.
 It can be categorized into ionizing radiation (such as X-rays and gamma rays) and non-ionizing radiation (like radio waves and visible light).
 Ionizing radiation has enough energy to remove tightly bound electrons from atoms, potentially causing damage to living tissues and DNA.
 Understanding and managing exposure to radiation is crucial in fields such as medicine, energy production, and space exploration.